 But there's more to Chicago than buildings.
 Set on Lake Michigan, on the five Great Lakes, it also offers some beautiful views and the chance to enjoy the beaches along its shoreline.

-Being a large city, there's a lot of options for overnight stays in Chicago.
-But for luxury, location and style, you can't go wrong with a stay at the Embassy Suites Chicago.
+Being a large city, there are a lot of options for overnight stays in Chicago.
+But for luxury, location and style, you can't go wrong with a stay at The LaSalle Chicago, Autograph Collection.

 The fun-filled city - Calgary